 I am writing this blog post in response to an email I received from Daniel Craig (not his real name) two days later I published my sermon on tithing.
 Daniel in his email made a sincere request that I take time to answer a couple of questions he has on tithing.
 Daniel, I am impressed by your desire to learn and do what is right.
 Below you will find answers to all of your questions.

-Do I tithe off my gross or net?
+Do I tithe off my Gross or Net?

 You tithe out of your net income.
 However one must be careful to calculate the net income the right way.
-Suppose your monthly wage is 300 USDs and you pay a tax of 30 USDs which reduces the cash in hand to 270 USDs.
-Now this is your net income and your tithe should be 27 USDs.
-However imagine you bought groceries worth 50 USDs.
-Now you possess only 220 USDs (270 – 50 = 220).
-In this case you still calculate 10% out of 270 USDs not the 220 USDs.
+Suppose your monthly wage is 300 USD and you pay a tax of 30 USD which reduces the cash in hand to 270 USD.
+Now, this is your net income and your tithe should be 27 USD.
+However, imagine you bought groceries worth 50 USD.
+Now you possess only 220 USD (270 – 50 = 220).
+In this case, you still calculate 10% out of 270 USD, not the 220 USDs.

 The Bible doesn’t say that you have to.
-Yet I do tithe out of monetary gifts I receive and I encourage that you try it too.
-Whenever God leads someone to reward me with a monetary gift I like to express my gratitude towards God by returning a 10% of it (or more) for the work of the Kingdom.
+Yet I do tithe out of monetary gifts I receive and I encourage you to try it too.
+Whenever God leads someone to reward me with a monetary gift I like to express my gratitude towards God by returning 10% of it (or more) for the work of the Kingdom.

-Answer: In tithing you don’t lose.
+In tithing, you don’t lose.
 But the opposite is true.
-The key in tithing is, to understand that tithing actually works in the supernatural realm, not in the natural realm.
+The key to tithing is, to understand that tithing actually works in the supernatural realm, not in the natural realm.
 In the natural realm tithing is an expenditure.
-In the supernatural realm however it works differently.
+In the supernatural realm, however, it works differently.
 The Bible says the following in the book of Malachi chapter 3:10-12.

 This doesn’t mean God will meet my greed when I tithe.
 But He will meet all of my needs.
 Tithing is like the law of gravity.
 It has to work.
 When you tithe God will bless your tithe indeed and meet your needs.
 You asked what must you do?
 Start tithing and remain faithful through it.
 You can’t learn to swim until you get into the water.
 It’s the same with tithing.

-However you stand to loose when you don’t tithe because in not tithing you invite a curse upon yourself.
+However, you stand to lose when you don’t tithe because in not tithing you invite a curse upon yourself.
 Now God doesn’t curse but Satan does.
 Does God permit Satan to bring a curse?
-No you do.
+No, you do.
 Just like the behavior of the visible world is determined by the laws of physics the behavior of the spiritual realm is determined by the law of the supernatural.
 In the supernatural realm not to tithe means to grant Satan permission to rob your blessings.

-Answer: Like I said in the conclusion of my sermon there must be no “dos and don’ts” to tithing.
-However the words spoken by the prophet Malachi are loud and clear.
-He says, “Bring the whole tithe in to the store house.”
-Besides in settling to not to pay the whole tithe at once you choose to pile up debt.
+As I said in the conclusion of my sermon there must be no “dos and don’ts” to tithing.
+However, the words spoken by the prophet Malachi are loud and clear.
+He says, “Bring the whole tithe into the storehouse.”
+Besides settling not to pay the whole tithe at once you choose to pile up debt.

 The New Testament doesn’t speak about tithing.
-Neither it says tithing is unnecessary.
+Neither does it say tithing is unnecessary.
 There are preachers who preach tithing is not scriptural for New Testament followers because it was a commandment in the Old Testament and they make the bible verses fit perfectly with their views.
 Matthew 5:17 is one of their favorite verses.
-I do tithe and let me explain as to why?
+I do tithe and let me explain why?